SAP-archive/teched2020-IIS266/exercises/Chapter6/Markdown.md

 ## Chapter 6 \- Task Assignment

-In this Chapter you know how can you assign tasks to yourself
+In this Chapter you know how can you assign tasks to yourself.
+In project situations you can use this capability to distribute tasks to team members.